 Current treatments fall under two categories and work with varying efficacies.
 The biological treatments include medication and neurostimulation: the former targets neurotransmitters, receptors, and transport molecules, and the latter focus on electrical patterns in the brain that regulate the electrical signaling of the brain.
 However, a common trend still appears—there are no consistent markers that predict who will respond to which treatment (if at all).
 And, in large population studies, these treatments are only slightly more effective than placebo, indicating that we still lack a clear understanding of the biological underpinnings of mental illness.

 Given that the heritability of depression lies somewhere between 30-40 percent, which means that less than half of the contribution to depressive illness is due to genetic (non-developmental and non-environmental) risk factors, psychological and social factors make the other half of the contribution to illness.
-Psychosocial treatments, which mainly constitute psychotherapy and works for some patients with certain mental illnesses like anxiety and depression.
+Psychosocial treatments, mainly constitute psychotherapy and work for some patients with certain mental illnesses like anxiety and depression.
 However, given the broad array of theoretical stances from which techniques emerge, it is still unclear (clinically and biologically) which psychotherapies work for who and why.

 Fortunately, we do know that for anxiety and depression, psychotherapy and biological treatments together have beneficial synergistic effects.
 However, with each individual patient responding differently to varying combinations of the large array of psychotherapies and biological treatments, the clinician and the patient are left with too many options and not enough direction.
-This trial and error is unacceptable.
-The most tragic consequence of our failures in the mental health field is when patients suffer, unnecessarily, from the imprecise, impersonal diagnoses and treatments.
+This trial and error are unacceptable.
+The most tragic consequence of our failures in the mental health field is when patients suffer, unnecessarily, from imprecise, impersonal diagnoses and treatments.

 How can “Big Data” analytics create a mental health delivery system to individualize diagnosis and treatments in mental health?

 Let’s return to our three initial cases.
-As you might have intuited, though each patient had been diagnosed with depression, its presentation—from underlying psychological factors to comorbid mental illnesses, to neuralpathways—varied.
+As you might have intuited, though each patient had been diagnosed with depression, its presentation—from underlying psychological factors to comorbid mental illnesses, to neural pathways—varied.
 “Traditional” medicine failed to provide adequate outcomes, and the path to improvement was often circuitous.
 Thus, it is crucial that we reassess our approach to mental health as we forge ahead.
 Especially with the increasing prevalence of mental illnesses within our society1 and the added impetus of this pandemic (I explore its effects on mental health in a different post2), there is an urgency for the creation of more precise diagnostic and treatment methods.
 Yet, we need not look far.